adnissen/atci/README.md

 * To launch everything, including the directory watcher and the web interface:
 * * `atci web all`

-All of the data that backs the `/api` routes is also available via the command line interface as json output.
+All of the data that backs the `/api` routes is also available via the command line interface.
+Output is human-readable by default, but can be changed to JSON with the `--json` flag.
 Run `atci` with no arguments to display the help dialog which lists subcommands, many of which have subcommands themselves.

 ## Command line examples

-To search (with formatted output):
+To search (default formatted output):
 ```
-atci search "Special Agent Codebreaker, Jonathan Kingdon" --pretty
+atci search "Special Agent Codebreaker, Jonathan Kingdon"
 File: /Users/andrewnissen/Movies/Decker vs Dracula: Episode 02.mp4
 126: 00:05:25.920 --> 00:05:46.060
 127:	 Hello?
 Guys?
 Is anybody home?
 Dracula, Dracula, come out wherever you are.
 It's me, Special Agent Codebreaker, Jonathan Kingdon